jquery-validation/validation-content/pages/documentation.md

 # [General Guidelines](/reference)

-The General Guidelines section provides detailed discussion of the design and ideas behind the plugin, explaining why certains things are as they are.
-It covers features in more detail then the API documentation, which just briefly explains the various methods and options available.
+The General Guidelines section provides detailed discussion of the design and ideas behind the plugin, explaining why certain things are as they are.
+It covers the features in more detail than the API documentation, which just briefly explains the various methods and options available.

-If you decided to use the validation plugin in your application and want to get it to know better, it is recommended to read those guidelines.
+If you've decided to use the validation plugin in your application and want to get to know it better, it is recommended that you read the guidelines.

 ## Fields with complex names (brackets, dots)